Yaashia-G/Yaashia-G.github.io/_publications/example-publication.md

 ### Two Link Robot Manipulator
-The details of the Two Link Robot can be found in (cite the book).
+The details of the Two Link Robot can be found in {% cite ModernRobotics %}.
 For the purpose of this example, we choose our prestabilising law to be in end effector frame as shown
 $$ u = -K_P J(q)^\top (f(q) - f(v)) - K_D\dot q + g(q) $$
 Where $$K_P = 16I_2, K_D = 10I_2$$.
 As seen in the figure below, the $$r$$ is beyond the soft constraint.
 Choosing the control law in end effector space allows the robot end effector to get as close to the constraint as possible, while still remaining under the $$F_{/max} = 5N$$.
 Now to understand the effects of the penetration constant $$\delta_s$$, let us set it as $$\delta_s = 0.1F_{\max}/K_P$$.